 Besides, the antioxidant activity of the Lignans contributes to the anti-cancer functions of Flaxseed.

-Also, Dietary flaxseed has the potential to reduce tumor growth in patients with breast cancer.
+Also, Dietary flaxseed has the potential to reduce tumor growth in patients with certain hormone-dependent cancers.
 (Lilian U. Thompson, May-2005)

 Flaxseed contains soluble and insoluble dietary fibers.
 Nearly 25% of your fiber needs can be obtained from a half-ounce of dry whole flaxseed.